CharlesGM/nethermind-network-manager/README.md

 - Required networking components
 - IAM roles and service accounts
 - Artifact Registry for container images
+- GCP Workload Identity Federation path to be configured as secrets for GitHub actions to authenticate to GKE

 ### 2. Configure kubectl